 COLLECTIONS CATALOG

-During the time he spent in Brussels, Regoyos enrolled at the Belgian Royal Academy of Fine arts in 1879, in the course “Dessin d’après la tête antique”, taught by Belgian painter van Severdonck.
-At this time, the human figure and portraiture were motifs he chose frequently.
+During his time in Brussels, Regoyos enrolled at the Académie Royal des Beaux Arts in 1897.
+More specifically, he attended the “Dessin d’après la tête antique” course, taught by Belgian painter Joseph Van Severdonck.
+During this period, Regoyos focused on the human figure and portraiture as his motifs.